sarahhetman/odin-recipes/README.md

 # odin-recipes
-The Odin Project practice for knowledge acquired.
+The Odin Project practice for knowledge acquired through the HTML section.